Jocelyn Blore

 People come to the forensic science career from many different backgrounds, and while the following set of steps is the most common, there are other options.
 For instance, Those looking to change careers may have a more accelerated path they can take, especially if they have earned an undergraduate degree in a related scientific field.

-The vast majority of forensic science technicians (97 percent according to Career One Stop) have graduated from high school, so this is a critical step towards finding employment in the field.
+The vast majority of forensic science technicians (96 percent, according to Career One Stop) have graduated from high school, so this is a critical step towards finding employment in the field.
 High school students should focus their efforts on being well-rounded but should pay particular attention to natural science courses and mathematics if they eventually want to work in a forensic laboratory.

 The forensic science profession is not licensed by any government body, which means that the educational requirements are somewhat fluid.
-However, most successful forensic scientists have some amount of college under their belt.
-In fact, CareerOneStop indicates that 45 percent of forensic science technicians have either an associate’s degree or a bachelor’s degree.
+However, most successful forensic scientists have some college under their belt.
+In fact, CareerOneStop (2024) indicates that 49 percent of forensic science technicians have either an associate’s degree or a bachelor’s degree.
 Earning a degree in forensic science can certainly be helpful in an employment search, but many forensic professionals have degrees in related fields such as biology, chemistry, or criminal justice.

 Overall growth in the forensic science occupation is quite strong.
-As proof of point, the Bureau of Labor Statistics (2022) projects that openings for forensic science technicians will increase 11 percent between 2021 and 2031, much faster than the growth rate expected for all occupations during that time period (5 percent).
-And this expected addition of 2,000 positions nationally is only one career possibility for people trained in forensic science.
+As proof of point, the Bureau of Labor Statistics (2024) projects that openings for forensic science technicians will increase 13 percent between 2022 and 2032, much faster than the growth rate expected for all occupations during that time period (3 percent).
+This expected addition of 2,300 positions nationally is only one career possibility for people trained in forensic science.

-The outlook is even brighter for residents of SC.
-Projections Central (2023) found that demand for forensic science technicians in South Carolina specifically is expected to grow 25 percent between 2020 and 2030.
-With just 130 employed forensic science technicians as of May 2022, Palmetto State has a limited array of employment opportunities in this particular field.
+The outlook is slightly brighter for residents of SC.
+Projections Central (2024) found that demand for forensic science technicians in South Carolina specifically is expected to grow 14.3 percent between 2022 and 2032.
+With just 120 employed forensic science technicians as of May 2023 (BLS), Palmetto State has a limited array of employment opportunities in this particular field.
 Still, for the educated and qualified individual, there should be opportunities.

-The BLS (2022) found that 27 percent of forensic science technicians in the US work for the state government and 62 percent work for the local government.
+The BLS (2024) found that 26 percent of forensic science technicians in the US work for the state government, and 60 percent work for the local government.
 They work in morgues, crime laboratories, medical examiner offices, or police departments.
-There is a wealth of other places of employment in forensic science, depending on one’s specialty.
+Depending on one’s specialty, there are many other places of employment in forensic science.

 These professionals may go into several available careers such as forensic engineers, medical examiners, crime laboratory analysts, crime scene examiners, document examiners, physical anthropologists, criminal profilers, digital analysts, and behavior scientists.